 - policy and strategy management.

 The application process typically takes place between October and March.
-As you can only apply to one specialism per intake, you’ll need to think carefully about which specialism is right for you.
-The NHS Match-me tool is a good way of checking whether the scheme will meet your career needs.
+As you can only apply to one specialism per intake, think carefully about which specialism is right for you.
+Use the NHS's match-me tool to check which scheme will meet your career needs.

 - NHS Scotland Management Training Scheme

 - NHS Wales Graduate Management Scheme

 - Health and Social Care in Northern Ireland: General Management Training Scheme